A topic from the subject of Biochemistry in Chemistry.

 • Metabolism: The sum of all biochemical reactions that take place in a living cell.

-• Biochemical Pathways: Series of chemical reactions that take place in living cells.
+• Biochemical Pathways: Series of chemical reactions that take place in living cells, often organized into linear, branched, or cyclical sequences.

 Experiment: Investigating the Effect of Enzyme Inhibitors on Biochemical Reactions